onefoursix/streamsets_job_metrics_to_snowflake/README.md

 ### Design Approach
 There are several ways one could implement this functionality:

 - A StreamSets pipeline could use the StreamSets REST API to get Job history and metrics and merge the data into a Snowflake table.
-The advantages of this approach include the use of a single pipeline without needing a Shell Executor, a Snowflake connector with merge and data-drift support, scheduling, monitoring and failover; however, getting and filtering Job history and metrics using the REST API is somewhat complex.
+The advantages of this approach include the use of a single pipeline without needing a Shell Executor, a Snowflake connector with merge and data-drift support, scheduling, monitoring and failover; however, getting and filtering Job history and metrics using the REST API is complicated.

 - A [StreamSets SDK for Python](https://docs.streamsets.com/platform-sdk/latest/welcome/overview.html) script could perform the same actions.
-The advantages of this approach include an elegant and convenient syntax for getting Job history and metrics, but would require custom code to merge the data into Snowflake, and has no built in scheduling, monitoring and failover.
+The advantages of this approach include an elegant and convenient syntax for getting Job history and metrics, but would require custom code to merge the data into Snowflake, and has no built-in scheduling, monitoring or failover.

 - A hybrid approach!
 This example uses a StreamSets SDK script within a pipeline to get the best of both worlds: an elegant retrieval of Job history and metrics using the SDK, and all of the operational benefits of using a StreamSets pipeline including scheduling, monitoring and failover.